jpmckinney/token_action/README.md

 ## Roadmap

-The tokens controller only responds to HTML requests.
+* The tokens controller only responds to HTML requests.
 Pull requests to add JSON and XML responders are welcome!
+* The generators do not have specs.

 ## Bugs?
 Questions?